IU-Fall-2024

 Nov.
 14 Dynamic Typing

 Nov.
-19 Gradual Typing Functions
+19 Gradual Typing Functions, submit in Racket or Python

 Nov.
 21 Code Review: Functions